Gypsy Hill Park

 From the EAST

-Take Interstate 64 to Staunton, then exit south on Interstate 81 to exit 222
+Take Interstate 64 to Staunton, then exit north on Interstate 81 and get off of exit 222.

 Veer right off the exit.